 Greece has 13,676 miles of coastline.
 That’s an unimaginable number of beaches.
 There truly is a Greek beach for all tastes – whether you like white sand or strange rocks or giant cliffs.
 But which Greek beaches are fairest them all?
 Let’s have a look.

-There’s something here for everyone – from the famous Shipwreck Cove in Zakynthos to the sandy lagoons of Crete and the otherworldly intrigue of Milos, plus a few hidden gems for good measure.
+There’s something here for everyone – from the famous Shipwreck Cove on Zakynthos to the sandy lagoons of Crete and the otherworldly intrigue of Milos, plus a few hidden gems for good measure.

 Navagio is undoubtedly the most famous (and photographed) beach in Greece.
 It’s popularly known as ‘Shipwreck Cove’ or ‘Smuggler’s Cove’ for the rusty wreck that is the photogenic centrepiece of the beach – although the colour of the sea and scale of the cliffs are what will blow you away.
 You’ll have to take a boat trip to visit the beach itself, which can get very crowded in high season although the beach is so small that nobody stays too long.